tsalkakis-d/behavior-promise/README.md

 $ npm install --save behavior-promise
 ```
 ## Definitions
+- A behavior **tree**:
-- A behavior **tree** runs conditionally a sequence of actions
+	- Contains a collection of **nodes**
-- A tree **node** may be of type: action, sequence, selector, inverter, success, failure
-- A node may have a **scope** with private variables, available to all its descentants
+	- Has a **root** node.
+All other nodes are descendants of the root node
+	- Must be **prepared** before running
+	- Can **run** as a Promise and then return a **Success** or a **Failure** result
+- A **node**:
+	-  Can run as a Promise and then return a Success or a Failure result
-- A node may be in one of the **states**: Running, finished with Success, finished with Failure
+	-  May be in one of the **states**: Running, finished with Success, finished with Failure
-- A node may be either an action or a container that contains child nodes
+	-  Accepts an optional **input argument**
+	-  Returns an optional **output value**
+	-  When run, its output value becomes the input argument of the next node to run
+	-  Can have a **scope** containing private variables, available to the node and its descentants
+	-  May be of type:
+		- **Action**: Node is actually a function that:
+			-  Checks for a condition or performs a (probably time consuming) operation.
-- An **action** may be a promise, a callback, a boolean function or a plain function
+			-  Returns a Success or a Failure result
+			-  May be called and run as a:
-- A **promise** succeeds when it is fulfilled and fails when it is rejected
+				- **Promise** object, which succeeds when it is fulfilled and fails when it is rejected
-- A **callback** function(err,res) succeeds when it returns res and fails when it returns err
+				- **Callback** function(error,result), which succeeds when it does not return an error and fails otherwise
-- A **boolean** function succeeds when it returns true and fails when it returns false
+				- **Boolean** function, which succeeds when it returns true and fails otherwise
-- A **plain** function succeeds when it finishes without an exception and fails otherwise
+				- **Plain** function, which succeeds when it finishes without an exception and fails otherwise
+		- **Container**: Node contains one or more child nodes.
+More specific, a container may be:
-- A **sequence** node executes its childs nodes until one fails
+			- A **Sequence**: node executes sequentially its child nodes until one of them fails
-- A **selector** node executes its child nodes until one succeeds
+			- A **Selector**: node executes sequentially its child nodes until one of them succeeds
+		- **Decorator**: Node that contains a single child node and shapes its result.
+More specific, a decorator may be:
-- An **inverter** node executes its only child and then it reverses the success/failure outcome
+			- An **Inverter** node executes the child node and then reverses the success/failure result
-- A **success** node executes its only child and then it returns always Success
+			- A **Success** node executes the child node then returns always Success
-- A **failure** node executes its only child and then it returns always Failure
+			- A **Failure** node executes the child node and then returns always Failure
-- An action node accepts an **input argument** and returns an **output value**
-- When a node is executed, its output becomes the input of the next node to execute

 ## Examples